 Because of its natural make-up, and its nutrient and fatty acid content, cocoa butter is amazing for dry skin and can actually penetrate further than the top layer of the skin, meaning it moisturises deep-down and really nourishes the skin.

 Free-radicals are small molecules formed during the body’s metabolism when energy is generated from glucose in every cell in your body.
 They are also formed by exposure to pollutants such as car fumes, pesticides, and tobacco smoke.

 These free-radicals destroy cells, and when these are skin cells you begin to age.
 Your skin wrinkles and dries up, and you begin to take on the look of somebody years older than you are.
 They do this through a process known as oxidation (a good way to think of it is to consider how iron rusts when it oxidises), and antioxidants can prevent it.
 They neutralize the free-radicals, and prevent your skin cells from being destroyed.

 Cocoa butter contains a number of different antioxidants which can kill-off a wide range of different free-radicals.
 In fact, cocoa butter contains a much higher antioxidant concentration then even blueberries and other superfoods.

 Cocoa butter is widely noted to help reduce stretch marks.
 This is most likely due to its nutrient and anti-oxidant content, as we’ve seen above.

-There are no guarantees, but it seems like the secret tip is shared with every pregnant woman in the world.
-And many women claim that regular use of cocoa butter was what kept their stretch marks away.
+There are no guarantees, but many women claim that regular use of cocoa butter was what kept their stretch marks away.

 Now, I can’t promise that cocoa butter, alone, will keep stretch marks away completely.
 As I always say, the health of your skin is dependant on more than just what you apply to it every day.
 For more information about preventing and healing stretch marks, read “natural healing for stretch marks“.